jfugalde/Multi-Lang-Overrides-AI/README.md

 - [ ] **Credential Flexibility**
   Support dynamic credential loading (via UI or mounted config) to eliminate dependency on `.env` or hardcoded globals.

+- [ ] **Promt Flexibility**
+  Support dynamic prompt update - empower merchants to have trailored descriptions for their products

 - [ ] **Add AI Translation for Non-Multigeo Stores**
   Support bulk translation + override updates for stores that don’t use built-in BigCommerce multi-geo locale features.